David Brooks (commentator): Social views

-Critical reviews
+Criticism

 Books

 In reviewing On Paradise Drive (2004), Michael Kinsley described Brooks' "sociological method" as having "four components: fearless generalizing, clever coinage, jokes and shopping lists."
 Taking umbrage with the first of these, Kinsley states, "Brooks does not let the sociology get in the way of the shtick, and he wields a mean shoehorn when he needs the theory to fit the joke".
 This followed the 2004 Philadelphia magazine fact-checking of Bobos in Paradise by Sasha Issenberg that concluded many of its comments about middle America were misleading or untrue.
 Kinsley reported that "Brooks defend[ed] his generalizations as poetic hyperbole".
 Issenberg likewise noted that Brooks insisted that the book was not intended to be factual but rather to report impressions of what he believed an area to be like: "He laughed" that the book was "'partially tongue-in-cheek'".
 Issenberg continues, "I went through some of the other instances where he made declarations that appeared insupportable.
 He accused me of being 'too pedantic,' of 'taking all of this too literally,' of 'taking a joke and distorting it.'
 'That's totally unethical', he said."

-In 2015, David Zweig expressed the opinion in a Salon piece that Brooks had gotten "nearly every detail" wrong about a poll of high school students in his recent, The Road to Character.
+In 2015, David Zweig expressed the opinion in a Salon piece that Brooks had gotten "nearly every detail" wrong about a poll of high school students in his book, The Road to Character.